Apply

 Layer architecture

 Layers decide who wins before selectors start arguing.
 LSCSS uses explicit cascade layers so override order is architecture, not luck, or repeated emergency !important declarations.
+The exact layer names and how many you declare are a project choice; the premise is a deliberate stack where lower layers lose to higher ones.

 Layer order